WokLibCodeClub/.github/profile/README.md

 The next session will take place on **Saturday 1st November 2025**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-We will continue with our *Python from the beginning* course, with an exploration of Python *lists* and the very important *for* repeat loop.
-If there's time we will start coding a little turtle game called *Catch the Ball*.
+We will finish our *Python from the beginning* course by completing the *Catch the Ball* game we started at the last session.
+This simple game includes the method for clicking on a Python turtle, and writing our own original functions.
+The code for the *Catch the Ball* game as it was at the end of the session on 25th October 2025 is [here](https://trinket.io/python/6fb8ab76d689).

-If you weren't at the last session here are the links for the code we wrote: for the code written on the screen for ***graphics*** to draw a multi-sided polygon go [here](https://trinket.io/python/04508e583559); for the code on the screen for the ***sorting hat*** project as we left it at the end of the last session go [here](https://trinket.io/python/55008dae53be).
+If you weren't at the last session here are the links for the other code we wrote: for the ***sorting hat*** project go [here](https://trinket.io/python/55008dae53be).
+The code for the *times table* project written in the last session is [here](https://trinket.io/python/05b0a3c95659).

 You can also catch up on all the material we have covered in our introduction to Python [here](https://github.com/WokLibCodeClub/Hello-Python/blob/main/step3/step3.md).

-The code for the *times table* programme in the last session is [here](https://trinket.io/python/05b0a3c95659).

-The starter project for the *Catch the Ball* game is [here](https://trinket.io/python/0e429f731b).

-The code for the *Catch the Ball* game as it was at the end of the session on 25th October 2025 is [here](https://trinket.io/python/6fb8ab76d689).

 Here is a link to a page which gives the complete list of available turtle colours (which you can use for background colour or turtle colour or pen colour): [www.w3schools.com/colors/colors_names.asp](https://www.w3schools.com/colors/colors_names.asp)